-Supporting Doctoral Study for Underrepresented Students interested in African American Literature, Language, and Culture and Black Digital and Public Research.
+Supporting Doctoral Study for Underrepresented Students in African American Literature, Language, Culture, and Black Digital and Public Scholarship.

 LOCATION: Pennsylvania State University – Virtual Zoom Meeting

-Join our next cohort of Cooper-Du Bois fellows and learn more about Penn State’s historic cluster hire of 13 faculty specializing in African American life and culture and its fall 2020 launch of the new Center for Black Digital Research.
+Join our next cohort of Cooper-Du Bois fellows and learn more about Penn State’s dual-title Ph.D. in African American and Diaspora Studies, opportunities for enhanced funding, and the new Center for Black Digital Research #DigBlk.

 Session Topics Include:

 - Graduate Studies in African American Literature and Language